whitphx/lear-gist-python/README.md

 # lear-gist-python
 Python library to extract [A. Torralba's GIST descriptor](http://people.csail.mit.edu/torralba/code/spatialenvelope/).

-This is just a wrapper of [Lear's GIST implementation](http://lear.inrialpes.fr/software) written in C.
+This is just a wrapper for [Lear's GIST implementation](http://lear.inrialpes.fr/software) written in C.

 ## How to build and install